raddka/terminal-llm/README.md

 Trying to create simple LLM interface to lower the entry barrier to this stuff.

 TODO ELI5 LLMs and Local LLMs.
-TODO Add tinygrad and support FP16 versions.

 ## How to use?
 - **Step 1**- Clone this repo.

-- **Step 2**- Place GGUF file in your models folder.
-Most are at https://huggingface.co/TheBloke.
+- **Step 2**- Place GGUF file in your models folder or put your model folder in the models folder.
+Do not put username's folder.

 - **Step 3**- Update *llm_config.json* to your personal liking.